Therapy for the Highly Sensitive Person in San Antonio

 -

 Being highly sensitive is an inborn trait - it’s how your nervous system is wired from the start.
 Trauma or PTSD happens when your system experiences something overwhelming that leaves lasting effects.
-Many HSPs can carry unresolved trauma too, which can amplify sensitivity and make everyday stress feel even bigger.
+Many HSPs can carry unresolved trauma too, which can amplify sensitivity and make everyday stress and life feel even bigger.

 -